Hellenwamaitha/bookmanagement_api/README.md

 ## Introduction

-In this *challenge*, you will build a Flask API for managing Pizza Restaurants, Pizzas, and their associations.
+In this *challenge*, you will build a Flask API for book management application.
 This API will provide endpoints to perform various operations related to these entities.

 ## Technology Used